 The smell is stronger during the early morning hours when these plants have the best chance of attracting their pollinators.

 Rafflesia arnoldii is one of the three national flowers in Indonesia.

-The plant contributes to the ecotourism industry in this state and is used in traditional medicine to stop internal bleeding and to relieve pain during and after childbirth.
-It is also used as an aphrodisiac and to”restore the female figure” after childbirth.
+The plant contributes to the ecotourism industry in this country and is used in traditional medicine to stop internal bleeding, as well as to relieve pain during and after childbirth.
+It is also used as an aphrodisiac and to “restore the female figure” after childbirth.

 Rafflesia is reddish brown with white marks on its petals.